Here are some answers to the questions most commonly posed by prospective Parents and Guardians:

 Is there value placed on Literacy and Numeracy in the early years?

 Literacy and Numeracy are highly valued.
 They are vital foundational capabilities that enable learning across a range of subjects.
 In the early years, our School takes the approach that a strong foundation provides the optimal long-term results.
-In Kindergarten, we focus on phonemic awareness as the basis for Literacy.
-Phonemic awareness is an oral language skill that refers to the ability to hear and manipulate the individual sounds that make up a word.
-The ability to hear phonemes is critical and it significantly aids the children in learning how to read and write.
-Phonemic awareness is the necessary basis for more formal instruction using phonics (the relationship between the sounds the letters) which begins in kindergarten and is consolidated in Class One.
-All of our early Literacy instruction is embedded in a rich, imaginative oral language program.
+In Kindergarten, we focus on phonological awareness as the basis for Literacy.
+Phonological awareness is the ability to hear and manipulate the sounds in language.
+Initial instruction of phonics in kindergarten is consolidated in Class One.
+Our early Literacy instruction is embedded in a rich, imaginative oral language program.
 Our students recite nursery rhymes and poetry, perform plays and hear a range of breath-taking stories, lovingly narrated.
 They learn to deeply comprehend and appreciate language.
-Number sense as the basis for Numeracy is developed in Kindergarten daily, through instructional activities, games and hands-on practical tasks.
+Number sense, as the basis for Numeracy, is developed in Kindergarten on a daily basis, through instructional activities, games and hands-on practical tasks.
 In Class One we introduce formal mathematical operations.

 How are the students assessed?